-Although the term 'checklist' is used, they are very much positioned as a tool with which to open-up conversations and support a questioning of current resources, publications and curriculums.
+Although the term 'checklist' is used. they are very much positioned as a tool with which to open up conversations and support a questioning of current resources, publications and curriculums.
 Their underlying ethos is inspired by the educational theorist bell hooks and her articulation of a 'pedagogy of hope'.

 The resources acknowledge that to be actively anti-racist 'at times we will stumble, but when we do, we will acknowledge our mistakes and we will make repair' (2003).

 The checklists are not a 'to-do' list and are not linear.
 What the starting point is for one educator, department, publication or school will be different from another.
 The checklists are not conclusive.
-When actively engaged with, the checklists will uncover further questions, questions that explore the intersections of our identities, including race, sexuality, gender, ability/disability and religion - they may also lead to deeper investigations into our own unconscious bias.
-Wherever they lead, the hope is that they trigger new opportunities for learning but also, critically, unlearning.
+When actively engaged with, the checklists will uncover further questions, questions that explore the intersections of our identities, including race, sexuality, gender, ability/disability and religion they may also lead to deeper investigations into our own unconscious bias.
+Wherever they lead, the hope is that they trigger new opportunities for learning but also. critically, unlearning.
 The philosophy is embedded in the resource itself.
-Just as art, craft and design education evolves, as NSEAD evolves, as we as practitioners evolve, so too will the checklists.
+Just as art, craft and design education evolves, as NSEAD evolves, and as we as practitioners evolve, so too will the checklists.
 They are not conclusive.
 They will also be under constant review by the ARAEA - indeed, you will see the version or number will change as the resources are updated.

-The Publications & Resources and the School Resource Checklist have a maximum of ten questions, either to start the process or to feed into a practice already on this journey.
-All the checklists generally revolve around four key 'As a subject, and perhaps even more importantly as an education system as a whole, we do not readily confront the colonial narratives that are imbued in our history and subsequently our curriculums'

-questions that hopefully lead into a critical engagement with the resource being scrutinised.
+The Publications & Resources and the School Resource Checklist have a maximum of ten questions, either to start the process or to feed into practice already on this journey.
+All the checklists generally revolve around four key questions that hopefully lead to a critical engagement with the resource being scrutinised.
 They cover 'who' is given space, 'what' is included and 'how' terminology is used and framed.

 The Curriculum Checklist offers a much deeper engagement, and is the most extensive of the resources, again supporting critical discussion through various lines of enquiry.
-This resource is categorised under six main headings: Diversity and Belonging, Cultural Capital and Criticality, Colonial Legacy, Context and Terminology; Intersectionality and Unconscious bias.
+This resource is categorised under six main headings:

+- · Diversity and Belonging

+- · Cultural Capital and Criticality

+- · Colonial Legacy

+- · Context and Terminology

+- · Intersectionality

+- · Unconscious bias

 These then break down into further questions that seek, through specific examples, to interrogate more explicitly the contents of our curriculums.
 What this checklist hopefully acknowledges is that the journey into diversifying or decolonising a curriculum is not a quick process.
 It is also a process that can be uncomfortable.
 As a subject, and perhaps even more importantly as an education system as a whole, we do not readily confront the colonial narratives that are imbued in our history and subsequently our curriculums.
 This legacy not only exists in culturally diverse settings but as the ARAEA state: 'Every white child in the UK lives in a country that is ethnically diverse' and every corner of the land we live in has benefited from the profits of past colonial endeavours.